 I then went on to pursue a doctoral degree in the Department of Theology at Loyola University Chicago.
 I studied with Patricia Beattie Jung, Susan A. Ross, Aana Marie Vigen, Jon Nilson, Michael Schuck, and William French.
 I earned a Ph.D. in Christian Ethics in 2008, after defending my dissertation with distinction.

 Academic Positions.
 I began teaching undergraduate courses at Loyola University Chicago and DePaul University in 2006, as I was writing my dissertation.

-In 2008, I moved to San Diego where I am an Assistant Professor in the Department of Theology and Religious Studies at the University of San Diego.
+In 2008, I moved to San Diego where I am an Associate Professor and Chair of the Department of Theology and Religious Studies at the University of San Diego.
 I am also an affiliated faculty member in the Women and Gender Studies Program.